RAHULRNAIR2000/Java-Learnings/README.md

      methods that operate on that data into a single unit, typically a class, and restricting direct access to some of the object's components.
 This is achieved using access modifiers and is often referred to as data-hiding.

+     12.Generics

+                Generics in Java are a mechanism that allows you to write classes, interfaces, and methods that can operate on types specified as parameters.
+                This provides type safety and eliminates the need for casting in many cases

      Collections in java

           1. List